-The experiences that Holden witnesses, absorbs and reflects on, can be identified in many circles in society.
+The experiences that Holden witnesses absorb and reflect on, can be identified in many circles in society.
 People watching is a constant tale for which we all have front row seats.
 Salinger reports from the deep recesses of Holden’s memory, telling the tales and sharing the feelings in response.
 We can’t all be so capable, but we can try.

 Diary of Anne Frank